The Time For New Sustainable Materials in Manufacturing is Now

-The price of raw materials across the world are shooting up every week.
+The price of raw materials across the world is shooting up every week.
 Wood, metal, and plastic prices have all more than doubled over the last 12 months.
-This means that today’s manufacturers have to resort to drastic measures.
+This means that today’s manufacturers have to resort to drastic measures and are open to new, sustainable materials.

-During the shutdowns caused by COVID-19, production across every industry went down, reducing the amount of everyday materials available to the market.
-Low supplies and ever increasing costs has put almost every company on edge about the future of their market.
+During the shutdowns caused by COVID-19, production across every industry went down, reducing the number of everyday materials available to the market.
+Low supplies and ever-increasing costs have put almost every company on edge about the future of their market.

 Any company that’s building anything is stuck between a rock and a hard place.
 They can either: